skip to main content

 Medical and dental consultants

 Vacancy data are collected from each NHS Board for the number of vacant medical and dental consultant posts by the medical specialty and vacancy length (less than 6 months and 6 months or more).
-The list of medical specialties used to collect vacancy data are identical to those published for staff in post
+The list of medical specialties used to collect vacancy data are identical to those published for staff in post in the Variables Guide

 Data are collected by whole time equivalent and headcount.